Golden Age of Argentine cinema: 1939–1945: Turn to bourgeois topics

 The box-office and critical success of Así es la vida led to the proliferation of films that sought to imitate its style, such as Alberto de Zavalía's Dama de compañía, Luis Bayón Herrera's Mi fortuna por un nieto and Mugica's Medio millón por una mujer, all of them premiering in 1940.
 However, none of these productions managed to replicate the success of Así es la vida, and debates persisted in the specialized press regarding the need to renew Argentine cinema without alienating the working classes.
-These debates and problems seemed to be settled with the premiere of Mugica's Los martes, orquídeas on June 4, 1941, which was a success with both audiences and critics, and even had a Hollywood remake the following year, titled You Were Never Lovelier.
-The film opened the doors to a new style that would enjoy great success during the 1940s: that of the so-called bourgeois comedy (Spanish: comedia burguesa).
+These debates and problems seemed to be settled with the release of Los martes, orquídeas (1941), which was a success with both audiences and critics, and even had an American remake the following year, titled You Were Never Lovelier.
+The film opened the doors to a new style that would enjoy great success during the 1940s: that of the so-called "bourgeois comedy" (Spanish: comedia burguesa).
 In particular, Los martes, orquídeas was the initiator and main exponent of the so-called cine de ingenuas (which may be translated to "ingénue cinema" or "cinema of naive women"), the first dominant model adopted by the bourgeois comedy in Argentine cinema.
 The cine de ingenuas introduced new themes, scenarios and imagery for the local film industry, largely thanks to the incorporation of teenage girl debutantes in leading roles.
 The new genre was based on the already internationally known "ingénue" type, defined as a "beautiful, pure, generous and virginal adolescent girl, who has not yet come into contact with the world."
-In Italy, it had its greatest exponent with the so-called Telefoni Bianchi films (Italian for "white telephones"), while Hollywood actress Deanna Durbin became a paradigmatic example of international presence.
+In Italy, it had its greatest exponent with the so-called Telefoni Bianchi films (Italian for "white telephones"), while American actress Deanna Durbin became a paradigmatic example of international presence.
 Beyond the central figure of the ingénue, the innovation of the cine de ingenuas was to radically alter the development of stories and imaginaries in local cinema, as the 1930s trend of criticizing the upper classes was abandoned in favor of depicting them as an idyllic space, where the bourgeois family served as a moral beacon for tradition in the face of the dangers of modernity.

 María Duval and Ricardo Passano in Casi un sueño (1943), directed by Tito Davison.
 Along with Legrand, Duval led the ingénue trend of the early 1940s.